JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 excerpt: "We retrained Search-R1 across model sizes, RL algorithms, training distributions, search budgets, and broken-retriever settings — and ablated the <think> scaffolding.
 The model's QA score barely moves when the think protocol is removed; it collapses when the retriever returns nothing; and the number of searches the model issues has almost nothing to do with the question.
 RL teaches the model to play the search-tool protocol, not to reason about retrieval."
 ---

-> **Note.** The experiments here were run around August–December 2025.
-I didn't get time to organize them then, and by now the results are arguably "old" and may not be very useful for the community.
-I'm writing this up with substantial help from AI writing assistance, so the polish (and possibly some of the reasoning) is lower than I would normally want for a research post — caveat lector.

 ---

 ## TL;DR